Subsections of Home Page

 The attack will go through, and you will see the Juice Shop Home page

-Task 2: Enable FortiWeb Block Mode
+Task 2: Enable FortiAppSec Cloud Block Mode

 GoalBlock SQLi attack

-TaskEnable block mode in FortiWeb Cloud
+TaskEnable block mode in FortiAppSec Cloud

 Verify task completionYou should see a block page in your browser

-1. Enable Block Mode on FortiWeb Cloud
+1. Enable Block Mode on FortiAppSec Cloud

 On the Applications page enable block mode by clicking on the Block Mode button